vector17002/DevSync/README.md

-# DevSync
+# Code Guild

 ## 🚀 Project Overview
-DevSync is a powerful and efficient development synchronization tool designed to streamline workflows and enhance team collaboration.
+Code Guild is a powerful and efficient development synchronization tool designed to streamline workflows and enhance team collaboration.
 Built using cutting-edge technologies, this project ensures high performance, scalability, and ease of use.

 ## 🛠️ Tech Stack
-DevSync leverages the following technologies to deliver a seamless development experience:
+Code Guild leverages the following technologies to deliver a seamless development experience:

 ### **Backend**
 - **Next.js** – A React framework used for backend functionality, providing API routes and server-side processing.